chauff/IN4325/README.md

 This course has a number of smaller (the paper reviews :small_blue_diamond:) and larger (anything to do with the group projects :small_orange_diamond:) deadlines.
 They are listed here in order of **due date**.
 The deadlines are always at 23:59 CET (i.e. local time) of the respective deadline day.
 We rely on Brigthspace for submission.
 Brightspace submissions close automatically, be sure to not be late.

 Reminder of the rules:
-- You need to pass 9 out of 14 reviews with a grade of *sufficient*.
 - The project proposal and intermediate report submissions are required, but are **not** graded.
 The proposal has to be signed off by an instructor (does it fit the project goals? is the scope sufficient?).
 The intermediate proposal can be a last chance for feedback.
 Submit whatever you have at that point.